jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

     (b) either—
       (i) resident in New Zealand; or
       (ii) a controlled foreign company
-  - **retained earnings** means, with respect to any company at any time, the aggregate at the time of the company's shareholders' funds (calculated under generally accepted accounting practice) after deduction of the aggregate of—not being amounts of the company's paid-up share capital or share premium account resulting from— except to the extent to which such bonus issues or distributions were—
+  - **retained earnings** means, with respect to any company at any time, the aggregate at the time of the company's shareholders' funds (calculated under generally accepted accounting practice) after deduction of the aggregate of—not being amounts of the company's paid-up share capital or share premium account resulting from—except to the extent to which such bonus issues or distributions were—
     (a) the company's paid up share capital; and
     (b) the company's share premium account; and
     (c) any amount subscribed by the company, prior to the time, for shares issued by another company and credited, under paragraph (a)(iii) of item a of the formula in subsection (2), to the tracking account maintained with respect to another company; and